powenyao/powenyao.github.io/_pages/about.md

 User accessing spells through the use of Sleeve Space.
 Both techniques utilize the extradimensional space anchored below the user's forearm, but can retrieve different items based on the direction of the entry
 </figcaption>
 </figure>
-Innovation is a often thrown around term that's highly sought after by many.
+Innovation is an often thrown-around term that's highly sought after by many.

 * In industry, it's in meetings, marketing, branding, etc.
-* In academia, scholars need to examine prior works and produce novel work.
+* In academia, scholars need to examine prior works and produce novel works.
 * In game class at USC, we ask students to create games with innovative mechanics.

 But how does one innovate?
 When is something innovative and when is it just different, but for the worse?

-Often, an innovative work may reference some source of inspiration, such as the Go Go Gadget of
+Often, an innovative work may reference some source of inspiration, such as the Go-Go Gadget of
 <a href="https://en.wikipedia.org/wiki/Inspector_Gadget">
 <i class="fas fa-fw fa-link" aria-hidden="true">
 </i>Inspector Gadget</a>